Frequently Asked Questions

 - UNH Proves (PreOrientation Volunteer Experience in Service) is a week long program prior to Wildcat Days.
 Student participate in volunteer community activities in the seacoast, develop leadership skills, and get to know the University and the Seacoast area.

 - PAWS is preorientation program through Campus Recreation, just prior to Wildcat Days.

 - The UNH Outing Club runs a series of outdoor adventure trips prior to Wildcat Days.

 - Marine Immersion is a credit-experience at the Isles of Shoals Marine Lab just before Wildcat Days.

 - Wildcat Days begins the fall semester for all new studeents.
 You are expected to participate in all program acitvities.

 Opportunities for Multicultural Students

-Call or email our First-Year Programs office.
-You’ll reach us on weekdays from 8:30 – 4:30 (Eastern time) at (603) 862-3488.
+- Email our First-Year Programs office or call us (603 862 3488) weekdays from 8:30 – 4:30 (Eastern time).
 If you call after hours, leave a message with your name, phone number, and time when you may be reached, and we’ll call you back.
-Our email address is email@example.com.

 - First Year Students

 - Pre-Orientation Programs